stevenengler/no-js-hugo-theme/README.md

 ![Screenshot](/screenshot.png?raw=true)

+The theme works well with the Tor Browser at all security levels.
+Tor Browser [does not support](https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/42498) fallbacks for SVG images, so you may want to rasterize the theme's svg images as jpg/png/webp versions so that they display on the "safest" security level.

 Some features are not possible without JavaScript.
 These features can be enabled in the site config file and will never decrease the quality of the website.

 Additional JavaScript features: